kotlin-hands-on/hands-on/README.md

 ## Kotlin Hands-On Labs

 [Hands-On labs](https://play.kotlinlang.org/hands-on) are interactive tutorials to learn Kotlin.
+Each lab corresponds to one or more sample projects, and explains how to create them step-by-step.
 The labs are all provided under Apache 2 and are open to contributions.

 This readme provides more information on how labs are organised and is targeted at contributors.
-If you'd like to complete a lab, please use the [website](https://play.kotlinlang.org/hands-on)
+If you'd like to complete a lab, please use the [website](https://play.kotlinlang.org/hands-on).

 ### Structure